Examo

 • Pseudonymous: identities are represented by wallet addresses (long random-looking strings), not real names; the addresses are public, but real-world identities behind them often are not.

-Exam note: in the Cambridge IGCSE syllabus, "digital currency" and "cryptocurrency" are usually treated as the same idea.
-In real life cryptocurrency is just one kind of digital currency (centralised bank-issued digital currencies also exist), but for the exam this distinction is not tested.
+Exam note: in exam answers, "digital currency" and "cryptocurrency" are usually treated as the same idea.
+In real life cryptocurrency is just one kind of digital currency (centralised bank-issued digital currencies also exist), but this distinction is not tested.

 Volatility